zenaton/zenaton-node/README.md

 #### Using workflows

-A workflow in Zenaton is a class implementing the `Zenaton\Interfaces\WorkflowInterface` interface.
+A workflow in Zenaton is created through the `Workflow` function.

 We will implement a very simple workflow: